- Encephalopathy Symptoms

 - Anti-inflammatory medication to reduce swelling.

-- Oxygen treatment to ease with breathing.
+- Oxygen treatment to ease breathing.

 - Speech therapy, occupational therapy, and physiotherapy to manage longer-lasting symptoms.

 - Dialysis (blood purification using a machine) or an organ transplant if liver or kidney problems are the cause (in severe cases).

 - Occasionally head surgery to reduce the pressure inside the skull.

 - Your Child Is Sick.
 Do You Call Your Doctor or Head to the ER?